-Mrs. Gettys.
+Mrs. Gettys

-1. General Psychology (3) f.w.
+- 1. General Psychology (3) f,w.
 The basic facts and principles of human behavior are presented in class discussion and illustrated where possible by means of experimentation.
 Some supplementary reading is required.
 This course is pre-requisite to all courses in Education as well as to other courses in Psychology.
-Text: Psychology, The Fundamentals of Human Adjustment (3rd Ed.), by Norman L. Munn.

-2. Applied Psychology (2) f,w.
+Text: Introduction to General Psychology, Norman L. Munn. - 2.
+Applied Psychology (2)f,w.
 The course is made as practical as possible for the individual student.
 He is required to examine his own study methods and to spend some time in informing himself regarding the vocational fields of special interest to him.
 More formal topics include individual differences, mental health and its achievement, and finally delinquency and crime as psychological problems.
 Supplementary reading is required.
 Text: Practical Psychology (3rd Ed.), F. K. Berrien.